 The high-power MMC topology was invented in year 2001 [2] and has ever since been popular and plenty of related conference papers, journal articles and research has been made on the subject.
 The MMC has been used in various areas such as HVDC transmissions [3] and STATCOMs [4] with great success.
-There have been studies on MMC topologies with capacitors as voltage source as well as integrated battery modules instead of capacitors.
-In cases where batteries are involved as a storage unit it often spoken of battery energy storage systems (BESS) which is also a common configuration for MMC topologies.
-A crucial part of a BESS is the charge level of each battery, this is handled by a battery management system (BMS).
-The function that a BMS fills is that it charges the battery cells evenly, for increased state of health (SoH) of the battery cells.
+There have been studies on MMC topologies with capacitors as voltage source but not with integrated battery modules instead of capacitors.